 Is There a Depo Provera Class Action Lawsuit?

-As of October 2024, there is not a class action or MDL (multi-district litigation) for the Depo-Provera brain tumor lawsuits.
+As of January 2025, there is not a class action or MDL (multi-district litigation) for the Depo-Provera brain tumor lawsuits.
 The research linking Depo-Provera to brain tumors was just recently published, however, and it is expected that a growing number of women will file lawsuits over the next few years.
+Plaintiffs’ Depo shot lawyers have already filed for an MDL and that request will be ruled on very soon.

 If a significant volume of these cases get filed in federal courts, we will most likely see the Depo-Provera brain tumor lawsuits consolidated into a class action MDL at some point next year.